projectcalico/calico/maintenance/monitor/monitor-component-metrics.md

 This tutorial will go through the necessary steps to implement basic monitoring of {{site.prodname}} with Prometheus.
 1. Configure {{site.prodname}} to enable the metrics reporting.
-2. Create the namespace and service account that Promethues will need.
+2. Create the namespace and service account that Prometheus will need.
 3. Deploy and configure Prometheus.
 4. View the metrics in the Prometheus dashboard and create a simple graph.